 It is important to pay attention to men not only because you need to know your partners, but also because men are more responsive to women who pay attention to them.
 Your attention signals your interest.
 A man can tell who are interested in him and who are not, and he responds much more positively to those who are.
 If you turn a blind eye to him, that sends a different signal.
 Be careful about the signal you send.
 A gentleman does not force his way on you, he acts according to your will.

 Don't occupy yourself with things that may prevent men from inviting you, such as chatting, eating, reading, talking on the phone, sitting with a boyfriend, cliquing, wearing non-tango shoes, being unchanged, etc. Instead, let men see that you are available and ready.
 Pay attention to men who are watching you, and be responsive to their move.
 Don't be afraid to show your desire to dance.
 Many times I ended up dancing with a woman because she stood up and looked at me with a smile when I was just passing her.
 Oftentimes the woman I tried to do cabeceo with did not get the dance, because she sat there like a wooden chicken, but the woman sat next to her got, for she was positive and responsive.

 5. Changing your attitude

 Don't assume that initiating an invitation is easy for men.
 They, too, have egos and can feel rejected, embarrassed or humiliated if you say no to them.
 Many will not come back again as a result, and you don't want that.
 It takes courage for an introvert man to ask you to dance, as he is risking being rejected in front of your friends.
 Don't make it harder by ignoring him.
-Instead, show your friendliness with a warm eye contact and smile.
-Even if you don't want to dance at the time, responding kindly makes you no harm.
+Instead, show your sociability with a warm eye contact and smile.
+Even if you don't want to dance at the time, responding kindly does you no harm.
 You could save yourself some potential partners for later that way.

 6. Being friendly and smiling more